giuthas-speech-research-tools/cast/README.md

-# CAST
+# Textgrid-gen - tggen

-Computer Assisted Segmentation Tools (CAST) is a helper toolkit for phonetic analysis.
+Textgrid-gen (`tggen` for short) is a helper toolkit for phonetic analysis.
 Based on config files and metadata it generates a dumb segmentation that can then be adjusted in Praat or other TextGrid editing programs.

-CAST *does not* do forced alignment.
+`tggen` *does not* do forced alignment.
 There is no acoustic (nor articulatory) analysis of speech under the hood, only some adjustable heuristics for selecting a reasonable guess for where the speech is for the utterance and word levels and then a totally rule-based segmentation based on a pronunciation dictionary.

-CAST *does* provide a segmentation template that is meant to be easy for a human annotator to adjust.
+`tggen` *does* provide a segmentation template that is meant to be easy for a human annotator to adjust.
 For this reason all automatically generated segments are of equal length within a given word.

-CAST *does* do the writing and boundary creation for you.
+`tggen` *does* do the writing and boundary creation for you.
 No need to go back and correct typos in the transcription -- at least on the phonological level -- and a good deal less carpal tunnel strain because of reduced number of mouse clicks.
 And a significantly more relaxed feel about the segmentation process in general.

-CAST *is* aware that data beyond simple audio exist and will include features in the future that take this into account.
+`tggen` *is* aware that data beyond simple audio exist and will include features in the future that take this into account.

-## Current version is 0.1.0
+## Current version

 See [Changelog](docs/Changelog.md) for what is new.

+### Old name

+`tggen` was formerly called Computer Assisted Segmentation Tools - tggen.

 ## Roadmap to 1.0

-CAST is going to be re-organised a bit in the very near future (during 2025 if nothing weird happens).
+Tggen is going to be re-organised a bit in the very near future (during 2026 if nothing weird happens).
 Version 1.0 will include:

-- At least four commandline commands:
+- Two commandline commands:
+  - `init` which creates the directories for a `tggen` project.
   - `add` which add Tiers to TextGrids up to the specified level (see below).
     `add` will also generate the TextGrids if they do not already exist.
     - The Tier levels will be L0=[File], L1=[Utterance], L2=Word, L3=Phonemes,